Stay up to date

 Secure Hardening Tips

 - Never mix and match any components between the corporate and production environments.
 One environment can act as a bridge for threat actors to attack the other environment.
-For example,, a retailer with an office and remote-based web development and marketing teams support the company website hosted in the production environment at a data centre.
-For marketing and web development teams, there is direct access available to the website through FTP, SSH, RDP, CMS to transfer data fast and efficiently whenever required.
-In the case of an attack on a marketing employee’s laptop via social engineering/phishing methods, a threat actor may have a direct route into website panel access which could be exploited leading to defacement of the website, information theft or any of the worst scenarios imaginable.
-Implementing a jump box, allocated with secure hardened baselines defined for users, may make the scenario above difficult for threat actors to exploit.
+For example, a retailer with an office and remote-based web development and marketing teams support the company website hosted in the data centre’s production environment.
+There is direct access available to the website through FTP, SSH, RDP, CMS to transfer data fast and efficiently whenever required for marketing and web development teams.
+In the case of an attack on a marketing employee’s laptop via social engineering/phishing methods, a threat actor may have a direct route into website panel access which could be exploited, leading to the website’s defacement, information theft or any of the worst scenarios imaginable.
+Implementing a jump box, allocated with secure, hardened baselines defined for users, may make the scenario above difficult for threat actors to exploit.

 - Ensure that secure communication protocols such as SSH authentication follow certificate-based authentication and any sensitive information (passcodes, keys, PIN, passwords) are stored in password managers.
 Disable all FTP, clear-text channels in favour of secure equivalents.